14 Spring-Cleaning Secrets from Professional Organizers

 Tidy up your top shelf

 “Those who stack sweaters and T-shirts on shelves in their closets know it can become a jumbled mess, since stacks often fall over.
 For those clients, I recommend the Slide N Stax Clothing Organizer.
 It is amazing because it is a plastic clear piece with sides and a bottom that fits on the top shelf and you can just bring that one piece down when you need something, instead of tipping over your stacked items.” —Beth Levin, professional organizer, Closet Queen.
-Be sure to never, ever miss these 11 spots when spring cleaning.
+Check out the best closet systems for organizing your space.

 Group, group, group